Has It All Been Solved? Open NLP Research Questions Not Solved by Large Language Models: Responsible NLP

+\paragraph{Efficient downstream task adaptation.} Increased applicability of pre-trained models requires efficient fine-tuning methods that adapt to downstream tasks~\citep{bioBERT2020,liu-etal-2023-task, bloombergGPT2023} by updating a small subset of the parameters \citep{Pfeiffer2020-kj, Moosavi2022-xd, Schick2021-uw, Hu2023LLMAdaptersAA}.
+For example, prompt-tuning/ prefix-tuning modifies activations with additionally learned vectors without changing model parameters \citep{Valipour2022-yt, Lester2021-ta}.

-\item {\bf Data efficiency.} Data efficiency can be enhanced through data deduplication, where redundant or noisy data is removed, thereby improving performance with fewer data items.
-Although there is existing work that aims to boost model performance with fewer data points by removing noisy examples and deduplicating useless data \citep{Lee2022-oq, Mishra2020-et, Hoffmann2022-xk}, there is a lack of effective methods for data deduplication for vast corpora ($>$700B Tokens) or raw web data curation.
+\paragraph{Data efficiency.} Another method to improve efficiency is to remove redundant or noisy data in the first place.
+Despite existing efforts on removing noisy examples and deduplicating data on smaller scales \citep{Lee2022-oq, Mishra2020-et, Hoffmann2022-xk}, there is a lack of effective methods for data deduplication and curation for vast corpora ($>$700B Tokens) or raw web data used for training very big models.

-\item {\bf Model design.} A large body of methods increases model efficiency by improving attention mechanisms \citep{Tay2020-ti, Tay2022-zv, Dao2022-ww, Ma2022-oa}.
-However, challenges remain in handling extremely long context modeling in transformer architectures.
-Sparsing models can scale up the width of models for increased expressiveness while reducing theoretical FLOPs.
-Notable practices include applying mixture of experts architectures in a feed-forward layer of a transformer-based model \citep{Fedus2021-ol, Fedus2022-lf, Du2022-if}.
-Engineering such models requires architecture-specific implementation and costs many trials to get the optimal architecture.
-It is also not unstable in performance \citep{Mustafa2022-cw}.

-\item {\bf Efficient downstream task adaptation.} Efficient fine-tuning aims to adapt the pre-trained model to downstream tasks by updating a small part of the parameters \citep{Pfeiffer2020-kj, Moosavi2022-xd, Schick2021-uw}.
-Prompt-tuning/prefix tuning modifies activations with additionally learned vectors without changing model parameters \citep{Valipour2022-yt, Lester2021-ta}.
-However, it is necessary to find a way for efficient automatic prompt construction.